 Frank Der Yuen Aviation Scholarship

-Frank Der Yuen was an internationally respected aeronautical engineer, airline executive and consultant.
-A graduate of Harvard and MIT, he designed the all-weather, self-propelled passenger loading bridges for airliners that are used in every major airport on earth today.
-Mr. Der Yuen also served as Executive Director of the Honolulu Airlines Committee, and vice president of Aloha Airlines.
-He was one of the designers of the Daniel K. Inouye (Honolulu) International Airport, and helped create Pacific Aerospace Museum that was once housed there.
+Frank Der Yuen was an internationally respected aeronautical engineer, airline executive, and consultant.
+A graduate of Harvard and MIT, he designed the all-weather, self-propelled passenger loading bridges for airliners that are used in every major airport.
+Mr. Der Yuen served as Executive Director of the Honolulu Airlines Committee, and vice president of Aloha Airlines.
+He was one of the designers of the Daniel K. Inouye (Honolulu) International Airport, and helped create Pacific Aerospace Museum once housed there.

-The Frank Der Yuen Aviation Scholarship offers financial grants to Hawaii residents who have been accepted, or are enrolled in, an aviation-related program at an accredited trade school, college, or university.
+The Frank Der Yuen Aviation Scholarship honors the aviation legacy of Frank Der Yuen.
+It is a competitive program that supports Hawaii residents who want to pursue aviation-related education and training.
+Financial grants of at least $1000 are awarded each year to Hawaii residents who have been accepted, or are enrolled, in an aviation-related program at an accredited trade school, college, or university.
+Awards will be made without regard to gender, race, religion, or national origin.

 Col. Robert P. “Rob” Moore Scholarship